domfarolino/browser/mage/README.md

 Chromium's Mojo is feature-rich and battle-tested, but it has a lot of Chromium-specific dependencies that prevent it from being portable and usable by other applications.
-The motivation for Mage was to create a watered down version of Mage, with no dependencies on the Chromium tree, for learning purposes and for use by arbitrary C++ applications.
+The motivation for Mage was to create a watered-down version of Mojo, with no dependencies on the Chromium tree, for learning purposes and for use in arbitrary C++ applications.

-Mage's only dependency is [`//base`], a simple threading a scheduling library developed alongside Mage.
-Design work for separating the two entirely is being considered, to make Mage even more standalone.
+Mage's only dependency is [`//base`], a simple threading a scheduling library developed alongside Mage, although design work for separating the two entirely is being considered, to make Mage even more standalone.
+Mage is also built with [Bazel] but can be integrated with other toolchains.

 ## Overview